 - more than 2 hypos a week, with no symptoms and which affect day to day life

-- Real-time CGM should be provided by a centre who are expert in using it, as part of strategies improve a person’s HbA1c levels and reduce hypos.
+You'll need to be prepared to use the CGM at least 70% of the time.
+And the CGM should be provided by a centre that are expert in using it, as part of strategies to improve your HbA1c level and reduce hypos.

 What NICE say about CGM for children:

 - have frequent, severe hypos